CookedMorsel/probabilistic-random-surfer/README.md

 > XPath usage could be extremely useful for filtering key parts in large web pages, like headers, div with key classes, footers, etc.

 ### Use bottom-up tree automatas to perform complex probability computations:
-* Select all links in the header, give them probabilities corresponding to how "deep" they appear in the XML db:
+* Select all links in the header, give them probabilities corresponding to how "deep" they appear in the XML db (See the `ExponentialDepthAutomaton` class for a more in-depth explanation):

 `python surf.py --url https://docs.pola.rs/api/python/stable/reference/index.html --strategy automaton --automaton exponential_depth --xpath //header`

 You will notice that some links get much higher probabilities, e.g. the home page & docs get the highest probabilities, and twitter / github links get lower probabilities.

-* Another automaton example (laxy one) TODO
+* Assume the user is "lazy", and is inclined to choose one of the links appearing first:

+`python surf.py --url https://docs.pola.rs/api/python/stable/reference/index.html --strategy automaton --automaton lazy_top_3 --xpath //header`

+Compared with the exponential depth automaton, this automaton gives generally higher probabilities for links with probabilities greater than 0, and the probabilities are more varied (for example, unlinkely to see 300 links each with probability 0.00333333).

+Although it's true the automata presented here are quite simple, they demonstrate the flexibility and expressive power provided with using bottom-up tree automata.

 ## Theoretical automata definition